On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Introduction

 If we further assume that the residual representation $\bar\rho_g$ is irreducible and \textit{$p$-distinguished}, the other divisibility of \eqref{eq:divisible_kato} was proved by Skinner--Urban \cite[Theorem~1]{skinner-urban} under some technical assumptions.
 When the residual representation $\bar\rho_g$ is reducible and $p$-distinguished, some results were proved by Greenberg--Vatsal \cite[(16) and Theorem~3.12]{greenberg-vatsal00} and Bella\"iche--Pollack \cite[Corollary~5.13]{bellaiche-pollack}.
-In the case of $k=1$, Conjecture~\ref{main_conj} is still open.
-Also, it is not clear a priori, but a consequence of Conjecture~\ref{main_conj}, that the $p$-adic $L$-functions $\cL(g,\omega_p^j$ are non-trivial; see \cite[Remark~5.5]{greenberg-vatsal20}.
-Many properties of the Selmer groups of weight one forms were studied in \textit{op.~cit.}~and extended by Maksoud \cite{Maksoud}.
+In the case of $k=1$ and $\bar{\rho}_g$ being absolutely irreducible, it was proved by Greenberg--Vatsal \cite{greenberg-vatsal20} that $\Sel(\Q_{\infty},A_{g,j})^{\vee}$ is torsion and proved by Maksoud \cite[Theorem~C]{Maksoud} that the divisibility \eqref{eq:divisible_kato} holds if one further assumes that $\bar\rho_g$ is $p$-distinguished and $p$ does not divide the order of the image of $\rho_g$.
+However, the equality \eqref{eq:main_conj} is still open.
+Also, it is not clear a priori, but a consequence of \eqref{eq:main_conj}, that the $p$-adic $L$-functions $\cL(g,\omega_p^j)$ are non-trivial; see \cite[Remark~5.5]{greenberg-vatsal20}.

-For modular forms of weight $k\geq 1$ whose residual Galois representations are reducible and \textit{non-$p$-distinguished}, there is no literature discussing Conjecture~\ref{main_conj}.
+For modular forms of weight $k\geq 1$ whose residual Galois representations are reducible and \textit{non-$p$-distinguished}, the conjectural equality \eqref{eq:main_conj} is still open.